Deconfined Global Types for Asynchronous Sessions: Introduction

 Asynchronous communications better represent the exchange of messages between participants in different localities, and they are more suitable for implementations.
 So it is interesting to find alternatives to subtyping which increase typability of asynchronous multiparty sessions, and still ensure all desired properties.
 Recently a more permissive design of global types has been proposed~\cite{CDG20}.
-The key idea is to make the syntax of global types much closer to processes, to simplify the type assignment, recovering its decidability, then to study well-formedness conditions on global types ensuring the desired properties.
-In other words, instead of directly deriving such properties from the syntax of global types through the type assignment, we split the problem in two steps: first assign global types to networks and then transfer properties from types to processes through this typing relation.
+The key idea is to make the syntax of global types much closer to processes.
+This allows us to simplify the type assignment and to recover its decidability.
+Then, we study well-formedness conditions on global types ensuring the desired properties on processes.
+In other words, instead of directly deriving such properties from the syntax of global types through the type assignment, we split the problem in two steps: we first assign global types to networks and then transfer properties from types to processes through the typing relation.
 In this way, potential undecidability issues are confined to the second step, that is, they only depend on the complexity of the property one tries to enforce.
-On the other hand, the type assignment remains decidable and provides an abstraction from a local to a global perspective, which simplifies reasoning on global properties; however, by itself it does not ensure any of such properties.
+In this way, the type assignment remains decidable and provides an abstraction from a local to a global perspective, which simplifies reasoning on global properties; however, by itself it does not ensure any of such properties.

 More in detail, the formalism proposed in~\cite{CDG20} is based on the simple idea of splitting outputs and inputs in the syntax of global types, rather than modelling each communication action as a whole.
 In this way outputs can anticipate inputs, thus capturing their non-blocking nature directly at the level of global types.
 We dub ``deconfined'' such global types.
 The freedom gained by this definition is rather limited in~\cite{CDG20}, whose main focus was to define an event structure semantics for asynchronous multiparty sessions.
 In particular, the well-formedness conditions that global types had to satisfy in~\cite{CDG20} still strongly confined their use.